SnowCheetos/AutoMoonBot/README.md

-# BubbleMint, A Machine Learning Driven Cryptocurrency Trading Bot
+# A Data Driven Cryptocurrency Trading Bot
 * ## You will probably not make money with this, you are at your own risk if you choose to put in real money!
 * This program is built with simplicity in mind, you can train/test/run a model for a certain asset in less than 30 minutes.
 * This program runs on Coinbase Pro, if you would like to use it as an investment tool, be sure to have a Coinbase Pro account and insert all necessary API information in ```authCredentials.py```.